RECLAIM YOUR NAME: Privacy in the World of Big Data

 Weitzner has made significant contributions, promoting online free expression protection, in briefs to the Supreme Court as well as supported laws that control government surveillance of email and web-browsing data.
 Weitzner was founder and Deputy Director of the Center for Democracy and Technology and Deputy Policy Director of the Electronic Frontier Foundation.
 In 2012, he was named by Newsweek/Daily Beast's Digital Power Index as a top global Internet public policy "Navigator."

-Welcome Presented by NYU Polytechnic School of Engineering President Katepalli Sreenivasan
+Welcome Presented by NYU Tandon School of Engineering President Katepalli Sreenivasan

 Panel Moderator, Katherine J. Strandburg